Skip to main content

 Immune Checkpoint Inhibitors and Their Side Effects

-All of these drugs can be given as an infusion into a vein (IV).
-Some of them can now be given as an injection under the skin (subcutaneously) over several minutes as well.
+Most of these drugs are given as an infusion into a vein (IV).
+A few of them can be given as an injection under the skin (subcutaneously) over several minutes as well.
+Your doctor will recommend which way of giving the checkpoint inhibitor is best for you.

 PD-1 and PD-L1 inhibitors

 PD-1 is a checkpoint protein on immune cells called T cells.
-It normally acts as a type of “off switch” that helps keep the T cells from attacking other cells in the body.
-It does this when it attaches to PD-L1, a protein on some normal (and cancer) cells.
-When PD-1 binds to PD-L1, it basically tells the T cell to leave the other cell alone.
-Some cancer cells have large amounts of PD-L1, which helps them hide from an immune attack.
+It acts as a “off switch” to helps keep the T cells from attacking normal cells.
+PD-1 does this by attaching to PD-L1, a protein found on some normal and cancer cells.
+When PD-1 binds to PD-L1, it tells the T cell not to attack.
+Some cancer cells have large amounts of PD-L1, which helps them avoid being attacked by the immune system.

 Monoclonal antibodies that target either PD-1 or PD-L1 can block this binding and boost the immune response against cancer cells.